gengojs/gengojs/README.md

 **0.3.28**

-*Removed removed the global moment and numeral since it's now part of gengo.
+* Removed removed the global moment and numeral since it's now part of gengo.
 * Updated readme
 * Updated gengojs.com for v0.3.

+**0.3.29**

+* Fixed bug in phrase parser when router is enabled.
+The parser will get the translated version when its suppose to return the original phrase.